postsharp/Metalama.Samples/src/builder/builder-1/README.md

 ## Conclusion

-As you can see, automating the `Builder` aspect with Metalama can seem complex at the beginning, but the process can be split into individual simple tasks.
-It's crucial to start with proper analysis and planning.
-You should first know what you want and how exactly you want to transform the code.
-Once this is clear, the implementation becomes quite straightforward.
+The `Builder` aspect looks complex at first, but it breaks down into small, independent steps.
+Decide exactly which code you want to generate before you write the aspect: once the target output is settled, the implementation follows from it.

 In the next article, we will see how to take type inheritance into account.